dnulnets/consent/README.md

 An express web server with a couple of pages to create new users and allow them to manage their consents during logins.

-A couple of node javascripts to setup the ethereum blockchain and initiate a ConsentFactory on the blockchain that is used by the express web server.
+A couple of node javascripts to setup the ethereum blockchain and initiate a ConsentFactory and consent templates on the blockchain that is used by the express web server.

 ## What needs to be done